rwblickhan/rwblickhan.org/Content/technicalresources.md

 # Technical Resources

-> Books and other resources in programming and mathematics.

 This is a list of various sites, textbooks, and tools that I've personally found useful.
 At some point I plan to organize these into a starting-from-scratch syllabus for all of computer science, like Gerard 't Hooft's ["How to Become a GOOD Theoretical Physicist"](http://www.staff.science.uu.nl/~gadda001/goodtheorist/) or the anonymous ["How to Become a Pure Mathematician (or Statistician)"](https://hbpms.blogspot.ca), both of which I highly recommend.

 ## General